yshoaib/application-cloud-model/README.md

 Release
 ========
-1. Confirm all required changes are in the `master` branch and push those changes
+1. Confirm all required changes are in the `master` branch
+1. Update README.md if required.
+1. Update CHANGELOG.md
+1. Push changes
 1. In `master` branch run the following commands
 ```
 mvn release:clean release:prepare